Police

 Peter Liang found guilty of manslaughter and misconduct in the shooting death of Akai Gurley.

-The conviction means Liang will be automatically fired from the police department.
+Liang will be automatically dismissed from the police department following the conviction.

-Akai Gurley was shot in the chest and died at a hospital in Brooklyn in November of 2014.
+Gurley, 28, was shot in the chest and died at a nearby hospital in November 2014.

-“I was panicking.
-I was in shock, in disbelief that someone was actually hit,” he said.
+On Monday, Liang testified emotionally, saying, “I was panicking.
+I was in shock, in disbelief that someone was actually hit.”

 -